cen4010-s2021-g04/M1/README.md

 **Event:** defines a calendar event – unique id, event name, time, location, notes, attendees, color

-**Widget Children:** Calendardefines type of calendar – unique id, calendar name, group calendar (Boolean), viewers, calendar admins, public/private, events, color, calendar view
+**Calendar:** defines type of calendar – unique id, calendar name, group calendar (Boolean), viewers, calendar admins, public/private, events, color, calendar view

 **Widget:** defines the type of widget available widget the user can add to the dashboard – widget name, location (on the board), delete widget

-**Calendar:** (cannot de deleted)/Note/Weather/Messages/Contacts/Favorites/Photo slideshow/time/ widget: children of the widget class
+**Widget Children:** Calendar (cannot de deleted)/Note/Weather/Messages/Contacts/Favorites/Photo slideshow/time/ widget: children of the widget class

 # 4.Overview, scenarios and use cases
 This section describes the project overview (in much more details) and likelihood usage scenarios of your product from end users’ perspectives.
 Focus only on main use cases.
 Simple text format is OK and preferable – tell us a story about who and how is the application used.
 Focus on WHAT users do, their skill level, not on HOW the system is implemented.
 You can expand use cases provided in high level documents in future milestones.